Group knowledge and individual introspection: Revision operators

 \section{Revision operators}

-The notion of distributed knowledge I adopt in this paper presupposes a process of communication and inference making.
-I introduce three revision operators in order to model inference making.
-A revision operator captures a specific set of inferences that an agent may possibly make upon learning another agent's knowledge operator.
-The first revision operator describes inferences based on positive introspection \eqref{eq:K2}.
+The notion of distributed knowledge we adopt presupposes a process of communication and inference making.
+This section introduces revision operators in order to capture inference making.
+A revision operator is a map $(.)^{\mathbf{r}}:\mathcal{K}^v \to \mathcal{K}^v$ that assigns a new knowledge operator $K^{\mathbf{r}}$ to any given knowledge operator $K$.
+The operator $K^{\mathbf{r}}$ is a revision of $K$ based on a specific type of inference.
+We define three revision operators.
+The first describes inferences based on positive introspection \eqref{eq:K2}.
 The second operator is based on both positive \eqref{eq:K2} and negative introspection \eqref{eq:K3}, and the last one captures distributivity \eqref{eq:K0}.

-The exact set of inferences that an agent actually makes depends on the agent's level of introspection and is represented by revision types, which are introduced in Section \ref{Sec:KRevision}.
+A revision operator describes just a specific type of inference that can be drawn in knowledge revision.
+An agent may draw different inferences described by different revision operators.
+The exact set of inferences made by the agent is represented by her revision type.
+Revision types are introduced in Section \ref{Sec:KRevision}.

 A few definitions before getting to revision operators.
 Given a knowledge operator $K \in \mathcal{K}$, the image of $K$ is

 and the set of complements of the elements of $\mathsf{Img}(K)$ is

 Finally, the set of fixed points of $K$ is